 A 22-day Overland Safari Adventure that takes you through Africa's diverse landscapes and cultures, from Victoria Falls in Zambia to Johannesburg in South Africa.

 Your African journey of a lifetime starts in Livingstone, Zambia where you will spend time at the mighty Victoria Falls.
-From here it's off to do a canoe trip on Zambia's Lower Zambezi River before crossing into Malawi.
-Spend a few days at Lake Malawi where we relax on the white sand beaches of this beautiful fresh water lake, swim and visit islands.
-Then we explore the wild South Luangwa National Park on game drives and bush walks, enjoying one of Africa's finest wilderness areas.
+From here it's off to do a canoe trip on Zambia's Lower Zambezi River before exploring the wild South Luangwa National Park on game drives and bush walks, experiencing one of Africa's finest wilderness areas.

 The tour group will meet in Livingstone, Zambia, at 14:00 where we have two days to explore Victoria Falls, one of the seven natural wonders of the world.